qixuchen/Robust_Interact/Code/README.md

 # Robust_Interact

-This package contains 3 directories under `Code`:
+This package contains 3 directories:
 1. Directory `Experiments`, which contains the source code of the proposed algorithms.

 	(1). *2RI* (only works for 2-dimensional datasets)